Report broken link

 Clinical features

-If “YES” to any ONE of these ATYPICAL SIGNS, refer to a child neurologist or a developmental pediatrician for diagnostic assessment.
+If “YES” to any ONE of these ATYPICAL SIGNS (if premature, use corrected age), refer to a developmental pediatrician or a child neurologist for diagnostic assessment.

 Typical development